ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.2.3 External System Integration: (Elaborate with examples)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP)

-The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receives some data.
-Therefore, the system can verify the data captured during registration with the data received from the external system.
+The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receive some data.
+Data verification is a process in which the system verifies the data captured during a registration with the data received from the external system to ensure accuracy and consistency.
+It helps to determine whether data was accurately translated, is complete and supports the interoperability standards.

-#### 3.2.3.2 Data Enrichment (Incl. receipt of Update Packet from ext. system and process thereafter, in terms of MOSIP’s capability)
+#### 3.2.3.2 Data Enrichment

+Data enrichment is a value adding process, where external data from multiple sources is added to the existing data sets in MOSIP to enhance the quality and richness of the data.
-MOSIP receives some data from the external system in a form of packet (as per MOSIP Standards).
-The MOSIP system has the capability to receive this updated packet and process it with the packet received from Registration Client.
+MOSIP receives some data from the external system in the form of Packet (as per MOSIP Standards).
+The System has the capability to receive this updated packet from external sources and process it with the packet received from Registration Client.

 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)
 When the system verifies the data received with the data captured and finds an issue while comparing the data or a country wants to update the data after manually verifying the data.
 Then the System Integrator builds a Manual Verification Module for External System data mismatch.
 #### 3.2.3.4 Manual Adjudication (Pluggable by SI)